ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 This article describes how to plan, define, implement, and manage information barrier policies.
 Several steps are involved, and the work flow is divided into several parts.
 Make sure to read through the [prerequisites](#prerequisites) and the entire process before you begin defining (or editing) information barrier policies.

+> [!TIP]
-This article also includes an [example scenario](#example-contosos-departments-segments-and-policies) and a [downloadable Excel workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx) to help you plan and define your information barrier policies.
+> This article includes an [example scenario](#example-contosos-departments-segments-and-policies) and a [downloadable Excel workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx) to help you plan and define your information barrier policies.

 ## Concepts of information barrier policies